Comparative study of ${}^6$He $\beta$-decay based on different similarity-renormalization-group evolved chiral interactions: Interactions and axial currents

 with the LECs $c_3^\Delta$ and $c_4^\Delta$ given by

 where $h_A$ is the nucleon-to-$\Delta$ axial coupling constant ($h_A\,$=$\,2.74$) and $m_{\Delta N}$ is the $\Delta$-nucleon mass difference ($m_{\Delta N}\,$=$\, 293.1$ MeV).

 Finally, as per the determination of $z_0$, we note that this LEC is related to the LEC $c_D$ that appears in the $3N$ contact interaction~\cite{Baroni2018}.
 Since $3N$ interactions are altogether ignored in the present work, we fix directly $z_0$ so as to reproduce the experimental value of the GTME in tritium $\beta$-decay, $\langle GT \rangle_{\rm exp}/\sqrt{3}=0.9511\pm0.0013$~\cite{Baroni2016}, without concerning ourselves with the connection between $z_0$ and $c_D$.
 We do so for each of the SRG-evolved interactions corresponding to the E and P models.
-The resulting $z_0$ are reported in Table~\ref{tab:z0}.
+The numerical results for the GTME in tritium $\beta$-decay and the fitted values of $z_0$ are reported in Table~\ref{tab:z0}.